jsmcoleman/osticket-setup/README.md

 <img src="https://i.imgur.com/J0QcGmd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, I needed to create admin roles.
 I created a supreme admin role that would have access to all components of osticket.
-This role will need to be assigned to a department, so I created one named "System Adminstrators".
+This role will need to be assigned to a department, so I created a department named "System Adminstrators".
 Finally, I created teams for the potential agents; Level I support and Level II support.
 </p>
 <br />